A minimax optimal approach to high-dimensional double sparse linear regression: Introduction

+Importantly, our procedure is not a simple combination of classical IHT \citep{ndaoud2020scaled} and group IHT \citep{giraud2021introduction}.
+The sequence of our two-step IHT operators is critical and the order cannot be interchanged.
+Specifically, reversing the order of these two steps could compromise the logical framework of the proof by contradiction.

+The advantages of double sparse IHT over convex counterparts, such as sparse group Lasso, are evident.
+Our theory is entirely based on the RIP-type condition, while the theory of sparse group Lasso (cf. \citet{cai2019sparse}) relies on a stronger irrepresentable condition.
+We further establish that under the beta-min conditions, our algorithm can achieve the oracle estimation rate $O(\sigma\sqrt{\frac{ss_0}{n}})$, showcasing the superiority of our algorithm over sparse group Lasso.
+Moreover, as far as we know, support recovery results in sparse group Lasso have not been established under mild assumptions, while we obtain the almost full recovery \citep{butucea2018variable} at both the element-wise and group-wise levels.
+This is further supported by synthetic and real-world data analyses.

-Inspired by the success of \citet{ndaoud2020scaled}, we extend this minimax optimal IHT-style procedure to the double sparse linear regression.
-To the best of our knowledge, our paper is the first to develop a non-convex method for high-dimensional double sparse linear regression that achieves minimax optimality.
-The main contribution of this paper is four-fold. \begin{itemize} \item We introduce a novel double sparse IHT operator that ensures both element-wise and group-wise sparsity.
-This operator consists of two steps that efficiently control model complexity. \item Building upon the double sparse IHT operator, we introduce a novel IHT-style procedure that dynamically updates the threshold at each iteration.
-We analyze upper bounds on the estimation error of our method and establish matching minimax lower bounds for the $\ell_2$ estimation error, conclusively demonstrating the optimality of our proposed approach. \item We propose a fully adaptive procedure that employs a novel sparse group information criterion to handle unknown $s$ and $\sigma$.
-Through our research, we demonstrate that the estimator obtained from the optimal stopping time attains optimal performance in the minimax sense.
-Furthermore, to enhance practical performance, we integrate an orthogonal projection step into our IHT procedure.
-Theoretical analysis confirms that our debiased approach achieves optimal rates.
-We have implemented our proposals in an open-source R package named $\mathtt{ADSIHT}$. \item We apply our proposed methods to both synthetic and real-world datasets, and comprehensive empirical comparisons with several state-of-the-art methods show the superiority of our method across a variety of metrics.
-Additionally, computational results for a real-world dataset demonstrate that our approach produces more accurate predictive power with fewer variables and groups. \end{itemize}
+In conclusion, the main contribution of this paper is summarized as follows: \begin{itemize} \item We introduce a novel double sparse IHT operator that ensures both element-wise and group-wise sparsity.
+This operator consists of two steps that control model complexity efficiently.
+Building upon the double sparse IHT operator, we introduce a novel IHT-style procedure that dynamically updates the threshold at each iteration.
+We analyze upper bounds on the estimation error of our method and establish matching minimax lower bounds for the estimation error $O\left(\sqrt{\frac{\sigma^2}{n}(ss_0\log\frac{ed}{s_0}+s\log \frac{em}{s})} \right)$, conclusively demonstrating the optimality of our proposed approach. \item We propose a fully adaptive optimal procedure that handles unknown sparsity levels $s, s_0$ and noise level $\sigma$.
+Through our research, we demonstrate that the estimator obtained by our adaptive procedure attains optimal performance in the minimax sense.
+As far as we know, it is the first minimax adaptive procedure for the double sparse linear regression.
+Furthermore, we discover the pivotal role of the element sparsity level $s_0$ as the trade-off between IHT and group IHT, underscoring the superior performance of our method over both.
+We have implemented our proposals in an open-source R package named $\mathtt{ADSIHT}$.